Texas Civil War Museum

 The Texas Civil War Museum, located in White Settlement, a suburb of Fort Worth, opened in 2006.
-It is the largest Civil War museum west of the Mississippi River.
-It consists of three separate galleries.
-The first displays a Civil War collection which is primarily military, with special emphasis on flags.
-The second displays a Victorian dress collection, and the third the United Daughters of the Confederacy (UDC) Texas Confederate collection.
-The UDC has one of three seats on the Museum's board.
+It was the largest American Civil War museum west of the Mississippi River.
+The museum closed on October 30, 2024.

-Some of its collection came from the former Texas Confederate Museum in Austin, owned and curated by the UDC.
-The remainder is from the man who built the museum and is its president and curator, Texas oilman Ray Richey.
+It consisted of three separate galleries.
+The first displayed a Civil War militaria collection, emphasizing flags.
+The second displayed a Victorian dress collection.
+The third was a Confederate collection from the Texas United Daughters of the Confederacy (UDC), which controlled one of three seats on the museum's board.
+The museum's collection included the former Texas Confederate Museum in Austin, which the UDC owned.
+The remainder was acquired by Ray Richey, an oil company executive who built the museum and is its president and curator.
 "Experts say [it] is the finest private collection in existence."
-His collection is primarily military in nature.
-Also on display are Victorian dresses collected by his wife Judy, who is curator of the dress collection.
+Richey's collection was primarily militaria.
+But also on display was the Victorian dresses collected by Judy Richey, curator of the dress collection.

+The city of Dallas, wishing to dispose of its Robert E. Lee statue, considered lending it to the museum, the only local institution willing to accept it.
+The city decided not to lend it because it would not be displayed in its proper context, according to the city.

+Some of the Cabenets used to hold militaria and the Victorian Dresses were donated to the National Confederate Museum at Elm Springs, Tennessee and the Jefferson Davis Presidential Library and Museum in Buloxi, Mississippi.

-Officially the Museum presents both sides of the war; the gift shop has Union items on one side, and Confederate items on the other.
-However, the Museum has been criticized in the press for being "an advocate and apologist for the Confederacy."
-According to John Fullinwider, a "Dallas educator and activist", the museum presents the Lost Cause view of the Civil War; its movie, "Our Honor, Our Rights: Texas and Texans in the Civil War" is "romanticized", "a lovely bit of 'Lost Cause' propaganda".
+The museum has attracted criticism for being an advocate and apologist for the Confederacy.
+According to John Fullinwider, a Dallas educator and activist, the museum presents the Lost Cause of the Confederacy mythos of the American Civil War; the museum's movie, "Our Honor, Our Rights: Texas and Texans in the Civil War" is "romanticized", "a lovely bit of 'Lost Cause' propaganda".
 In it, the "sectional crisis" is presented as a contest over states' rights rather than slavery.
-The author of the text of the movie, McMurry University professor Donald S. Frazier, says that it needs to be updated, because "the conversation has changed".
+The author of the text of the movie, McMurry University professor Donald S. Frazier, said that it needed to be updated because "the conversation has changed".
 The facility sometimes refers to the Civil War as the War Between the States, the name preferred by Confederate sympathizers.
 The Museum's Web site links to book reviews signed by its "Resident Historian", "Johnny Reb".

-Dallas, wishing to dispose of its Robert E. Lee statue, considered lending it to the museum, the only local institution that was willing to accept it.
-The city decided not to lend it because it would not be displayed in its proper context, according to the city.